-While I was in Tempe last week for a Campus Crusade event as ASU, I carved some time from a very busy schedule to hang out with Matthew Mittelberg, the young son of Christian Case Maker, Mark Mittelberg.
-Matthew is leading an apologetics club on the campus of Grand Canyon University and is already a very gifted communicator.
+While I was in Tempe a few years ago for a Campus Crusade event as ASU, I carved some time from a very busy schedule to hang out with Matthew Mittelberg, the young son of Christian Case Maker, Mark Mittelberg.
+Matthew was leading an apologetics club on the campus of Grand Canyon University and was already a very gifted communicator.
 I’ll confess there are times when I feel like an old man in the company of young men and women like Matthew, but I love the passion and energy of young like-minded Christians, and I appreciate the opportunity to influence the culture through them.

 Like my own sons, Matthew has a dramatic head start as a Christian thinker and communicator.
 I came to faith at the age of 35.
 I didn’t have a deep relationship with any Christians at the time, and I had no strong Christian influences in my life.
 Without a mentor or role model, I felt like I had to work through the evidence and claims of Christianity on my own.
 Many years later however, as I was preparing to write my own book and start a modest journey as a public Case Maker, members of the apologetics community surrounded me with support and encouragement.
 While I wasn’t much younger than any of them (and was, in fact, older than some), they recognized I was the “new kid” on the block and surprised me with their generosity, wisdom and assistance.
 I was humbled by the response, and began to look at my own sphere of influence, searching for young men and women I could encourage in a similar way.